 Another was:

 "Men are like mountains they only know the ground beneath their feet, and the trees on their slopes.
-But women are like water."
+But women are like water."and when the same person was asked why, she said:

 "Everybody says women are like water.
 I think it's because water is the source of life, and it adapts itself to its environment.
 Like women, water also gives of itself wherever it goes to nurture life."